The Technology M&A Review: Argentina

 On a local level, the City of Buenos Aires has created a technological district with tax benefits for the technological companies located within the district.

-The 2017, the Entrepreneurs Law created the trust fund for the development of venture capital, which coinvests with venture capital incubators and accelerators in Argentine startups.
+In 2017, the Entrepreneurs Law created the trust fund for the development of venture capital, which coinvests with venture capital incubators and accelerators in Argentine startups.
 In the case of incubators, the co-investment is made by way of financial assistance in the startup, which must be repaid by the startup upon the occurrence of a liquidation event.
 In the case of accelerators, the co-investment is channelled through the accelerator, and thus does not have a relevant impact for the target company.

 For more than a decade, Buenos Aires has run the IncuBate programme which, among other activities, provides financial assistance to technology startups.
 This assistance is given through interest free loans that are to be repaid upon an exit or investment round.

 Due diligence in investments and M&A deals regarding technology companies is usually focused on the ownership and proper registration (if applicable) of the company's IP.
 It is not unusual in the case of investments in startups that one or more IP assets have been registered in the name of the founders.
-Moreover, Argentine deals require special focus in three areas: tax, labour (especially with regards to employee benefits and unregistered employees) and foreign exchange regulations.
+Moreover, Argentine deals require special focus in three areas: tax, labour (especially with regard to employee benefits and unregistered employees) and foreign exchange regulations.
 Based on the characteristics of target companies (especially if they are new companies), it is not unusual that buyers choose to conduct a red flag due diligence report rather than a full-blown due diligence.

 Argentina allows the enforcement of foreign judgments and arbitrations awards through a procedure known as exequatur.
 If no international treaty applies, the procedural rules of each province will apply.
 The National Civil and Commercial Procedures Code recognises foreign judgments and awards subject to compliance with certain requirements:

 - the judgment was issued by a competent court pursuant to Argentine conflicts of law provisions;